kgateway-dev/kgateway/docs/content/gloo_routing/tls/server_tls.md

 ### Configuring downstream mTLS in a VirtualService

 Gloo can be configured to verify downstream client certificates.
+As can be seen in the example above, you can reference a Kubernetes secret on your Virtual Service which allows Gloo to verify the upstream.
+If this secret also contains a root CA, Gloo will use it to verify downstream client certificates.

 We need to create a new set of self-signed certs to use in between the client and Gloo.